Urceolina amazonica: Taxonomy

 In 2018, it was transferred from Eucharis to Urceolina.
 This placement was confirmed in a 2020 molecular phylogenetic study in which it is shown that Eucharis and Urceolina are part of a single clade with extensive ancestral reticulation.

 Cultivation

-As it is not hardy, it requires a sheltered spot with a protective winter mulch in colder areas.
+As it is not hardy, U. amazonica requires a sheltered spot with a protective winter mulch in colder areas.
 It has gained the Royal Horticultural Society's Award of Garden Merit.